 Web3 is disrupting the assumption that public goods can only be delivered by centralised bureaucracies.
 Two approaches are emerging: decentralised capital allocation for public goods projects; and retrospective token rewards for impact.

-Funders and implementers can coordinate and collaborate at scale via decentralised health initiatives, which empower them to raise and allocate funding towards projects in any health impact area with unprecedented speed, transparency, and participatory governance.
+In the future, funders and implementers could coordinate and collaborate at scale via decentralised health initiatives that empower them to allocate funding towards projects in any health impact area with unprecedented speed and transparency.

 Headspace; Advisor to Australia Prime Minister's Strategy Division